 Spatial patterns of MKE, EKE, and MHW metrics

 The similarity in formation, maintenance, and dynamics of the world’s five WBCs is remarkable, and consequently, we represent figures only for the AC.
-In agreement with the classical pattern of the WBCs along the coasts of their bounding continents, the plot of long-term MKE clearly visualises the quasi-stable current jet and its retroflection (AC in Fig. 1a; retroflections and extensions of other WBCs in fig. S1a, e, i, m, q).
+In agreement with the classical pattern of the WBCs along the coasts of their bounding continents, the plot of long-term MKE clearly shows the quasi-stable current jet and its retroflection (AC in Fig. 1a; retroflections and extensions of other WBCs in fig. S1a, e, i, m, q).
 This region is clearly represented by MKE values ≥ their 90th percentile.
-Being extremely energetic, WBCs are hydrodynamically unstable, and fields of high EKE form around the jets, and in particularly around the extensions and retroflections (see Fig. 1b for the AC, and fig. S1b, f, j, n, r for all WBCs).
-Again, a field of maximal eddy energetics can be traced by ocean regions where EKE are ≥ their 90th percentile.
-Fig. 1c indicates traces of the mesoscale eddies ‘populating’ the AC zone of influence of the EKE field around 13 to 40°E, and 36.5 to 41°S. In this case it is particularly the areas where the AC retroflection form that the formation of eddies extracts energy from the mean AC path; some of these eddies eventually dissipate back into the retroflection, and are therefore also responsible for maintaining this retroflection as it extends eastwards into the south Indian Ocean between 37° and 41°S, as far as 40°E. The formation of eddies that contribute towards the EKE field is exactly the same in the other WBCs (fig. S1c, g, k, o, s).
-The area where MHW intensity is greatest is indicated, and again this region is enclosed by a polygon that captures the location where mean MHW intensity ≥ their 90th percentile (Fig. 1d).
+Being extremely energetic, WBCs are hydrodynamically unstable, and fields of high EKE form around the jets, and in particular around the extensions and retroflections (see Fig. 1b for the AC, and fig. S1b, f, j, n, r for all WBCs).
+Again, a field of maximal eddy energetics can be traced by ocean regions where EKE values are ≥ their 90th percentile.
+Fig. 1c indicates traces of the mesoscale eddies ‘populating’ the AC zone of influence of the EKE field around 13 to 40°E, and 36.5 to 41°S. In this case it is particularly the area where the AC retroflection forms that the formation of eddies extract energy from the mean AC path; some of these eddies eventually dissipate back into the retroflection, and are therefore also responsible for maintaining this retroflection as it extends eastwards into the south Indian Ocean between 37° and 41°S, as far as 40°E. The formation of eddies that contribute towards the EKE field is exactly the same in the other WBCs (Fig. S1c, g, k, o, s).
+The area where MHW intensity is greatest is indicated, and again this region is enclosed by a polygon that captures the location where mean MHW intensities ≥ their 90th percentile (Fig. 1d).
 For the AC this region is just south of 40°S, from 10°E to 27°E, near the field of high EKE.
-The situation is the same for the BC, EAC, GS, and KC (fig. S1d, h, l, p, t).
+The situation is the same for the BC, EAC, GS, and KC (Fig. S1d, h, l, p, t).

 Figure 1 | (a) The location of the Agulhas Current along the east coast of South Africa is indicated by the long-term (1993-01-01 to 2012-12-31) MKE, with the jet clearly visible along the 1500 m isobath, and the eastward-flowing Agulhas Retroflection forming around 17°E, 40°S. The red polygon traces the region of the ocean where MKE ≥ 90th percentile. (b) The field of mesoscale eddies forming around the Agulhas Current, and in particular the retroflection, can be seen by the EKE; here the blue polygon marks the area of EKE ≥ 90th percentile. (c) Traces of individual eddies dissipating from the Agulhas Current jet (i.e. from within the red polygon) roughly match the area of high EKE.
 On this plot, MHWs that originated at the times of the three most intense heatwaves are coloured green. (d) The area of the most intense MHWs as per their mean intensity metric averaged over the data period 1981-09-01 to 2018-09-30 is located slightly south of the area of maximal MKE and EKE at a latitude of approximately -42°S. Isobaths are indicated for 500, 1000, and 2000 m.
 Similar figures for the Brazil Current, East Australian Current, Gulf Stream, and Kuroshio Current may be seen in Fig. S1.